Hurricane Ida

 The precursor to Ida caused catastrophic and deadly flash flooding in Venezuela.
 Ida knocked down palm trees and destroyed many homes in Cuba during its brief passage over the country.
 Throughout its path of destruction in Louisiana, more than a million people in total had no electrical power.
 Widespread heavy infrastructural damage occurred throughout the southeastern portion of the state, as well as extremely heavy flooding in coastal areas.
 New Orleans' levees survived (unlike during Katrina), though power line damage was extensive throughout the whole city.
 There was also substantial plant destruction in the state.
 Numerous tornadoes were spawned by Ida as it moved over the Eastern United States.
 The remnants of the storm produced unexpectedly severe damage in the Northeastern United States on September 1–2.
 Several intense tornadoes and catastrophic flash flooding swept through the entire region, which had already been impacted by several tropical cyclones, Elsa, Fred, and Henri during July and August.
 The flooding in New York City prompted the shutdown of much of the transportation system.

-Ida is the fifth-costliest tropical cyclone on record, and the fourth-costliest Atlantic hurricane in the United States, having caused at least $75.25 billion (2021 USD) in damages.
+Ida is the sixth-costliest tropical cyclone on record, and the fifth-costliest Atlantic hurricane in the United States, having caused at least $75.25 billion (2021 USD) in damages.
 Of this total, at least $18 billion was in insured losses in Louisiana, $250 million was in Cuba, and $584 million was from agriculture damage in the U.S., surpassing Hurricane Ike of 2008.
-CoreLogic estimated that Ida caused an estimated $16 to 24 billion in flooding damage in the Northeastern United States, making it the costliest storm to hit the region since Hurricane Sandy in 2012, with an estimated $44 billion in Insured loss.
+CoreLogic estimated that Ida caused an estimated $16 to 24 billion in flooding damage in the Northeastern United States, making it the costliest storm to hit the region since Hurricane Sandy in 2012, with an estimated $44 billion in insured loss.

-A total of 107 deaths were attributed to Ida, including 87 in the United States and 20 in Venezuela.
-In the United States, 30 deaths were in Louisiana, 29 in New Jersey, 17 in New York, 5 in Pennsylvania, 2 in Mississippi, 2 in Alabama, 1 in Maryland, and 1 in Connecticut.
+A total of 112 deaths were attributed to Ida, including 92 in the United States and 20 in Venezuela.
+In the United States, 32 deaths were in New Jersey, 30 in Louisiana, 18 in New York, 5 in Pennsylvania, 2 in Mississippi, 2 in Alabama, 2 in Maryland, 1 in Connecticut, and 1 in Virginia.
 There was also a remarkable number of hospitalizations and deaths in the Greater New Orleans Area as a result of carbon monoxide poisoning while using portable gas generators with inadequate ventilation, including three in a family of four in Marrero, Louisiana on September 1, 2021.